SomeBlackMagic/WebApplicationFirewall/README.md

 ### Metrics (`metrics`) 📊

 Settings for exporting metrics in Prometheus format.
+Configured via YAML only.

 *   `enabled`: Enable (`true`) or disable (`false`) metrics collection and export.
 *   `path`: Path where metrics will be available (e.g., `/metrics`).